ichi4096/vivado-on-silicon-mac/README.md

 # vivado-on-silicon-mac
-This is a tool for installing [Vivado™](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on Arm®-based Apple silicon Macs in a Rosett-enabled virtual machine.
+This is a tool for installing [Vivado™](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on Arm®-based Apple silicon Macs in a Rosetta-enabled virtual machine.
 It is in no way associated with Xilinx or AMD.

 *Updated for 2024!*